LoeugeTech/Weather_Prediction/README.md

 # Dubai Weather Prediction

 This is a simple web application built using Streamlit to predict the average temperature in Dubai based on certain weather-related input parameters.
-The app takes user input for specific weather variables and sends the data to an external API for prediction.
+The app takes user input for specific weather variables and sends to a backend API for prediction.

 ## Features